-The EGI is the University's strategic lead for equality, diversity and inclusion (EDI) ─ it is the hub of all EDI activity at the University of Lincoln.
+The EGI is the University's central department for equality, diversity and inclusion (EDI) ─ it is the hub of all EDI activity at the University of Lincoln.
 It was set up in 2015 (as the Eleanor Glanville Centre) to ensure that EDI work across the University was developed and supported in a holistic and coordinated way, working in partnership with stakeholders to deliver the strategic ambitions of the University and drive culture change.

 The Institute is a unique ‘hybrid’ department.
 Half of the staff are academics and half are EDI practitioners – they're professional services staff – and they all work together.
 From the outset, our guiding principles have been to underpin the practice of EDI with fundamental research, building researcher–practitioner collaborations that ask the questions, develop disruptive and transformative solutions to the inequalities that exist, and develop the mechanisms to measure change and impact and evaluate our progress towards achieving our ambitions.

 Evidence — Action — Impact

 From whence we came: "In 2012, when we first started to consider how to improve inclusion and diversity across the institution, it was abundantly clear that we would need to adopt a new approach to effect any change – over 30 years of significant investment in ‘traditional EDI’ failed to create a fully diverse workforce in the UK.
 To impact the diversity of the University, first we would need to tackle the underpinning culture, our attitudes, our behaviours.
 To do that effectively we needed to adopt a 'transformational and progressive EDI' approach, founded on the need to ask questions, to challenge, to seek solutions, to look for evidence of change, to measure impact.
 To do that efficiently, we need to all work together – a holistic and coordinated approach across the whole institution.
 Our journey started in 2012 – our journey continues..."